Complete §14a Control Chain in Live Operations

 Study shows: The most economical way to implement §14a of the Energy Industry Act (EnWG)

-Person with data charts and graphs hovering above their hand, sy
+Person with data charts and graphs hovering above their hand, symbolizing the power of digital technology in analyzing information, tracking performance, and driving business growth.

 For the first time, a joint study by SMIGHT and the HORIZONTE Group analyzes the most economical strategy for implementing Section 14a of the German Energy Industry Act (EnWG).
 Based on the VDE FNN recommendation, various strategies for determining the network status were compared: from pure calculation via intelligent metering systems (iMSys) to direct measurement in local network stations.
 The result: the differences in total costs are considerable, and the use of station measurement technology makes the most economic sense in almost all scenarios.
 A purely iMSys-based approach, on the other hand, can lead to a fourfold increase in costs.